ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 # Production Environment
  :tada:
 ### __Overview__
 The production environment builds to dist/.
-There are a number of optimization in place that help produce the fastest most efficient production site such as... compression of image files, minification of .html, .js , .css files, gzip compression of all files, and automatic removal of unsued css styles through out the whole project.
+There are a number of optimization in place that help produce the fastest most efficient production site such as... compression of image files, minification of .html, .js , .css files, gzip compression of all files, and automatic removal of unused css styles through out the whole project.
 Each file is output with a [contenthash] substitution in order to facilitate proper hashing on file names that only change if a particular file's content does.

 ### __Loaders__
 + [file-loader](https://webpack.js.org/loaders/file-loader/): Loads in the same manner as the development environment and is used to include most static assets including images, html files, fonts, 3D models and audio.
 Add to the regex to suit your own needs.